-At the same, the committee also hired 21-year-old Calvin Gotleib as director.
-(Actually, because of Gotleib’s young age, his official title was “chief computer,” much to the merriment of his colleagues.)
+At the same, the committee also hired 21-year-old Calvin Gotlieb as director.
+(Actually, because of Gotlieb’s young age, his official title was “chief computer,” much to the merriment of his colleagues.)

 Katz, who later changed his last name to Kates because he hated the “Katz and Ratz” jokes, was a pioneer in the field of vacuum tubes—devices used in the 1940s for storing computer data in memory.
 Born in Vienna in 1921, Kates arrived in Canada via wartime internment camps in Quebec and New Brunswick.